openhwgroup/cvw/README.md

 	On the Linux computer where you will be working, log in, clone your fork of the repo, run the setup script, and build the tests:

+Add the following lines to your .bashrc or .bash_profile

+	if [ -f ~/cvw/setup.sh ]; then
+		source ~/cvw/setup.sh
+	fi

 	$ cd
 	$ git clone --recurse-submodules https://github.com/<yourgithubid>/cvw
 	$ cd cvw